faryabib/CellReports_TooManyPeaks_analysis/README.md

 * Brief file descriptions

-cicero.R: Generic running of Cicero for use with clustering procedures.\n cistopic.R: Generic running of Cistopic for use with clustering procedures.
+- cicero.R: Generic running of Cicero for use with clustering procedures.
+- cistopic.R: Generic running of Cistopic for use with clustering procedures.

-cistopic_louvain.R: Generic running of Cistopic with Signac UMAP and Louvain clustering for use with clustering procedures.
+- cistopic_louvain.R: Generic running of Cistopic with Signac UMAP and Louvain clustering for use with clustering procedures.

 cusanovich2018.R: Generic running of Cusanovich2018 for use with clustering procedures. run_episcanpy.py: Generic running of EpiScanpy for use with clustering procedures.